aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-configuration/datamatrix-macro-configuration/_index.md

 ---
-title: Master DataMatrix Macro Configuration with Aspose.BarCode for .NET
+title: How to generate DataMatrix barcode with Aspose.BarCode for .NET
 linktitle: DataMatrix Macro Configuration
 second_title: Aspose.BarCode .NET API
-description: Learn how to configure DataMatrix Macro barcodes with Aspose.BarCode for .NET.
-Generate, customize, and recognize DataMatrix barcodes in your .NET applications.
+description: Learn how to generate DataMatrix barcode with macro characters using Aspose.BarCode for .NET and discover how to use DataMatrix in your applications.
 weight: 18
 url: /net/datamatrix-barcode-configuration/datamatrix-macro-configuration/
+date: 2026-01-17
 ---

 {{< blocks/products/pf/main-wrap-class >}}